IFV Collar Strategy

 Frequently asked questions

-A collar on IFV is the collar strategy applied to IFV (etf).
+- A collar on IFV is the collar strategy applied to IFV (etf).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With IFV etf trading near $26.89, the strikes shown on this page are snapped to the nearest listed IFV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IFV etf at $26.34 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IFV chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the IFV collar priced on this page is roughly $26.96 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the IFV collar priced on this page is roughly $26.34 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current IFV market-implied 1-standard-deviation expected move is approximately 8.97%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The IFV market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.53%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.